rosmed/slicer_ros2_module/README.md

 This module is designed to enable direct communication between ROS 2 and 3D Slicer.
+You can find more details regarding this module in [https://pubmed.ncbi.nlm.nih.gov/35891016/](Bridging 3D Slicer and ROS2 for Image-Guided Robotic Interventions).
+This is an early prototype but we hope to add more features in the future.

 ## Features

+The main feature currently supported is the ability to visualize a robot within Slicer.
+The default approach is similar to RViz, i.e.:
 * Load a robot description from ros parameter `robot_description`, create MRML Slicer node for each link and load meshes
-* Update the robot position using tf, assuming there is a `robot_state_publisher` running
+* Update the robot position using tf2, assuming there is a `robot_state_publisher` running.

-* Alternatively, the module can load an URDF file directly and use KDL for the kinematic chain.
+Alternatively, the module can load an URDF file directly and use KDL for the kinematic chain.
 This feature only works with serial robots (no parallel mechanisms)

+## Known limitations

+* We only support STL and OBJ meshes for the `visual` defined in the URDF.
+If the `visual` is defined using a `geometry` (sphere, box...), the links will not be displayed in RViz.
+* The current module only supports one robot at a time.

 ## Pre-requisites

-* ROS 2 (tested using ubuntu 20.04 and ROS2 Foxy or Galactic), see www.ros.org.
+* ROS 2 (tested using ubuntu 20.0ros2 run sensable_omni_model pretend_omni_joint_state_publisher4 and ROS2 Foxy or Galactic), see www.ros.org.
-* Slicer built from source is required to build an extension, see https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html.
+* Slicer built from source is required to build an extension, see [https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html](Slicer build instructions).
 Remember the build directory for Slicer, it will be needed to compile the Slicer ROS 2 module.
-* Make sure we use the system OpenSSL libraries otherwise you'll get some errors when compiling the ROS 2 part.
-After you ran CMake, in the build directory, set `Slicer_USE_SYSTEM_OpenSLL` `ON` using `cmake . -DSlicer_USE_SYSTEM_OpenSSL=ON`.
+* Make sure we use the system OpenSSL libraries otherwise you'll get some errors when compiling the Slicer ROS 2 module.
+After you ran CMake, in the build directory, set `Slicer_USE_SYSTEM_OpenSLL` `ON` using `cmake . -DSlicer_USE_SYSTEM_OpenSSL=ON` or `ccmake`.
 * **Older Slicer** Make sure `CMAKE_CXX_STANDARD` is set to `14` (required to compile Slicer code along ROS 2).

 ## Compilation

 This code should be built with `colcon` as a ROS2 package.
 For now, we will assume the ROS workspace directory is `~/ros2_ws` and the source code for this module is under `~/ros2_ws/src/slicer_ros2_module`.

-Source the ROS setup script for ROS 2 (foxy or galactic):
+You will first need to source theros2 run sensable_omni_model pretend_omni_joint_state_publisher ROS setup script for ROS 2 (foxy or galactic):
 ```sh
 source /opt/ros/foxy/setup.bash
 ```

-Build the module using `colcon` while providing the path to your Slicer build directory:
+Then build the module using `colcon` while providing the path to your Slicer build directory:
 ```sh
 cd ~/ros2_ws
 colcon build --cmake-args -DSlicer_DIR:PATH=/home/your_user_name_here/something_something/Slicer-SuperBuild-Debug/Slicer-build